 This allows you to segment your audience into buyer personas.
 That’s useful when it comes to personalized marketing.
-Different sections of your audience live in different geographic locations, have different likes and interests, and you’ll want to market to each buyer individually.
+Different sections of your audience live in different geographic locations and have different likes and interests.
+So naturally, you’ll want to market to each buyer individually.

-For instance, monday.com’s CRM displays the local time for each lead (with easy-to-interpret icons) so your sales team never calls at 3am:
+For instance, the monday.com CRM displays the local time for each lead (with easy-to-interpret icons) so your sales team never makes the mistake of calling at 3am:

 Then, after implementing your data-driven marketing efforts, your CRM helps you track their success or failure.
 This will allow you to allocate your budget better in order to feed your strongest initiatives.